 - Contracted services.
 Maybe you subcontract a load or two.
 Maybe you need a graphic designer to create a logo.
 When you pay contractors, write off the sum.
-Just remember to issue a 1099 tax form for any contractor you paid at least $600 over the course of the filing year.
+Just remember to issue a 1099 tax form for any contractor you paid $600 or more over the course of the filing year.

 - Professional services.
 Likewise, deduct sums you pay for lawyers, companies that specialize in tax preparation for owner-operators, and other professional services.

 - Information and communication technology.
 Did you buy a new ELD device within the filing year?
 How about a phone or business computer?
 These expenses are write-offs, too.